Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

   $AS = AS + ES * (1 - PS)$ for the lead auditor
   $AS = AS + ES$ for other auditors.
   We note that the performance score can both increase and decrease the auditor score for the lead auditor.

+// How does this affect new auditors into the system?

 ## 4.2 Phases